 Have you ever tried bathing on the sand?
 This is definitely a “don’t miss this” thing.
 Located in Kagoshima Prefecture on the southern island of Kyūshū, the Yamakawa Sunamushi Onsen or Yamakawa Sand Baths (also known as Yamagawa Sunamushi Onsen or Fushimesunamushi Hot Spring), provides an interesting way to enjoy the benefits of the heat and minerals with a long hot soak.
 The onsen water bubbling beneath the coastline (thanks to nearby volcanoes) naturally heats the beach sand above, making way for a most unique bathing experience.

-After the sand bath, you’ll get a chance to an Onsen (a Japanese hot spring and bathing facilities) where you have to be naked with some other women of course.
-However, in our case, we were not used to be undressed and exposing our bodies to some people we don’t know.
+After the sand bath, you’ll get a chance to an Onsen (a Japanese hot spring and bathing facilities) where, of course, you have to be naked with some other women enjoying the relaxing bath.
+However, in our case, we were not used to be undressed and exposing ourselves with some people we don’t know.
+Ugh, conservative shy Filipinos.
+Lol.
 So that time, we prefer not to use the Onsen.
-But now honestly I’m regretting it.
-So a piece of advice, don’t miss a single chance to experience new things okay? 🙂
+Now, honestly I’m regretting it.
+So a piece of advice, don’t miss a single chance to experience new things, okay?

 Don’t just stay in your hotel or visit places by car.
 Go outside and walk! 🙂 You’ll be able to see Japanese’s lifestyle and environment.
-Explore the city and enter establishments and stores even if you don’t intend to buy anything haha.
+Explore the city and enter establishments and stores even if you don’t intend to buy anything.
+Window shopping.
+Lol.

 Walking around the neighbourhood makes you appreciate the things you saw in anime movies.
 The pathways, the bridge, the view, the shrines, everything!
 It feels like you are in a Japanese film.
-Now I can imagine all those beautiful scenes 🙂 And yeah, I haven’t seen a single trash around.
-Even the rivers are too clear for me to see the fishes.
+Now I can imagine all those beautiful scenes 🙂 And yeah, I haven’t seen any single trash around.
+Even the rivers are so clear, I can even see the fishes while crossing the bridge.

 Ame, in Japanese, may have a lot of meaning and in here it means RAIN.
-Well if you are lucky enough to have your first rain experience in Japan, then go out and feel it!
-Haha.
-I’m not saying that it is a must-do, but if you want to make your first travel memorable, you ought not to miss this.
+Well if you are lucky enough to have your first rain experience in Japan, then go out, feel it and appreciate the weather.

 11. Wear a Yukata.